Onsite Sewage Systems Program

 The disposal of petrochemicals and other industrial wastes (in whole or in part) is regulated by the Indiana Department of Environmental Management (IDEM).
 Sewage treatment systems that discharge to a stream or other surface water body are also the purview of IDEM.

-A summary of the plan review process and requirements is available here.
+A summary of the Commercial Plan Review Process and requirements is available here.

 Announcements / Current News